Hiring Salespeople Without Industry Experience Will Never Work In My Company!

 Deploying TheNaviGuide takes the same amount of time and cost as training a new salesperson from outside the industry.
 Think of it this way.
 New salespeople spend time learning company offerings, preparing their sales approach, and searching for information.
 This is time consuming and is repeated with each new salesperson.
 Thus, wasting time, money, and morale.

 Building TheNaviGuide requires the same basic steps.
-However, the information is captured once and then mapped into TheNaviGuide.
-So future new hires need not repeat the process and waste time and money.
+However, the information is captured once and then mapped into

 Four, TheNaviGuide simultaneously solved four additional problems:

-• Performance improvement planning (PIP) for under-performing salespeople.
+- Performance improvement planning (PIP) for under-performing salespeople.
 It equipped them to facilitate the exchange of information with buyers during sales conversations.
 It also reduced coaching time.

-• Communicating product, pricing and other changes to salespeople by up-to-dating the tool daily.
-This eliminated the need for salespeople to read update emails and attend training meetings/webinars.
+Communicating product, pricing and other changes to salespeople by up-to-dating the tool daily.
+This eliminated the need for salespeople to read update emails and attend training meetings/webinars.- New product launch training for salespeople.
+The tool equipped salespeople to immediately begin selling and generating opportunities for new offerings without training.

-• Post-merger cross-selling.
+- Post-merger cross-selling.
 It immediately salespeople to sell both company’s offerings without training.

 Please Take a Minute To:

-• Write a comment on this post
+- Write a comment on this post

-• Click Here to learn more about TheNaviGuide for Onboarding
+- Click Here to learn more about

-• Share this blog with other sales leaders, salespeople, CEO’s and investors
+for OnboardingTheNaviGuide - Share this blog with other sales leaders, salespeople, CEO’s and investors

 It’s time to bring precision – – effectiveness, efficiency, and predictability – – to sales execution.